 If you get a failure to appear in Los Angeles County, you’ll be sent to GC Services, a collections agency tasked with collecting money from you for your traffic ticket for driving without insurance.

-I recommend against paying GC Services, due to the several negative consequences associated with doing so, whether or not you actually had valid insurance at the time the citation was received.
+I recommend that you should not pay GC Services, due to the several negative consequences associated with doing so, whether or not you actually had valid insurance at the time the citation was received.

 Get Help with Your Driving Without Insurance Traffic Ticket

-If your ticket is in Los Angeles County or Orange County, and you need help handling this ticket in traffic court, you can reach me (Attorney Paul Denni) for help by calling 888-250-8450 or by using the Contact Form below.
+If your ticket is in Los Angeles County or Orange County, and you need help handling this ticket in traffic court, you can reach me for a free consultation by clicking below.